 Protected View configuration

-Enhanced security was enabled by default for the 9.3 and 8.2 updates.
-Its configuration and behavior are nearly identical across platforms and whether or not you are viewing a PDF within a browser or within a standalone application.
-Adobe recommends as a best practice that you enable enhanced security.
-Enhanced security restricts several types of behaviors and content:
+Enhanced security configuration and behavior are similar across platforms, whether you are viewing a PDF within a browser or within a standalone application.
+Adobe recommends that you enable enhanced security.
+Enhanced security option restricts following behaviors and content:

 Unrestricted cross domain access